 Creating a daily practice that honors a need for inner peace will leave those who work on this new habit feeling more rested, more centered, and just better.

 To be a peace agent, we need to find Peace on a Personal Level first.
 Peace from within is one of the greatest gifts we can bring to the world.
 People will see love and light through you which will impact everyone around you.
-I would love to hear all about what you do for you.
+I would love to hear all about what you do for yourself.

 The relapse and overdose rate has increased by 30% since March 2020.
 Mental health issues related to our lockdown and the pandemic are especially hard for people with depression.
 NAMI, The National Alliance on Mental Health has a 24-hour helpline: 800-950-6264.